Mendeleev (crater)

 Oblique view of Catena Mendeleev from Apollo 11.
 The crater Richards is at the top center.
 NASA photo.

 Mendeleev is a large lunar impact crater that is located on the far side of the Moon, as seen from the Earth.
 The southern rim of this walled plain just crosses the lunar equator.
 Intruding into the eastern rim of Mendeleev is the crater Schuster.
 Nearly on the opposite side, the smaller Hartmann intrudes into west-southwestern rim.

+This class of formation is known as a peak ring basin, which has a single interior topographic ring or a discontinuous ring of peaks with no central peak.
+Mendeleev dates to the Nectarian period of the lunar geologic timescale.
+The interior plains of Mendeleev are covered with deposits of the Cayley Formation of Imbrian age.